 Rae is a past president of The Association of Sewing and Design Professionals (ASDP) and a founding member and past president of the Baltimore Chapter of the organization.
 She is currently President of the newly formed ASDP Charitable Foundation.

-She has taught numerous classes for the Baltimore Chapter of ASDP and has led workshops at the 1999, 2000, 2003, 2005, 2007, 2008, 2013, 2014 and 2015 ASDP National Educational Conferences, The American Sewing Guild (ASG) National Conference in 2012,2013, 2104, The Creative Strands Conference in 2004, Susan Khalje’s Couture Sewing School, the Greater Baltimore Weavers Guild, Blue Ridge Weavers and Spinners, the Mannings Hand-Weaving Center, the Bears Paw, The Sassy Sewer Stitch Lounge, Capital Quilts, Lilies of the Field, the Lehigh Valley Couturier Society, 2012, 2013, and 2014 American Sewing Guild Conferences and for some of their chapters around the country.
+She has taught numerous classes for the Baltimore Chapter of ASDP and has led workshops at the 1999, 2000, 2003, 2005, 2007, 2008, 2013, 2014, 2015 and 2017 ASDP National Educational Conferences, The American Sewing Guild (ASG) National Conference in 2012,2013, 2014, 2016, and 2017, The Creative Strands Conference in 2004, Susan Khalje’s Couture Sewing School, the Greater Baltimore Weavers Guild, Blue Ridge Weavers and Spinners, the Mannings Hand-Weaving Center, the Bears Paw, The Sassy Sewer Stitch Lounge, Capital Quilts, Lilies of the Field, the Lehigh Valley Couturier Society, Glorie Bee’s, Danner’s Bernina Shop, and American Sewing Guild chapters around the country.
 In 2008 Rae was awarded the Susan M. Conant Grant from the Potomac Craftsmen to study Jacket Construction for Weavers and Quilters and presented her findings at their September 2010 meeting.

 Rae is a contributor to Threads Magazine and Sew News Magazine .